-Annual Performance Report Indicator: Number and Percent of EPP Completers Fully Certified Within 1 Year of Program Completion 19 Description The number and percentage of EPP candidates who complete all EPP requirements (i.e., EPP completers) and earn a standard certificate within 1 year of program completion.
+Annual Performance Report Indicator: Number and Percent of EPP Completers Fully Certified Within 1 Year of Program Completion 18 Description The number and percentage of EPP candidates who complete all EPP requirements (i.e., EPP completers) and earn a standard certificate within 1 year of program completion.
 Calculation Count the number of EPP teacher completers during the academic year 1 year prior to the reporting period who earned a standard teaching certificate by the end of the reporting year.
 Divide (1) the count described in the previous sentence by (2) the total number of teacher completers during the academic year 1 year prior to the reporting period.
 Round to the nearest whole number.
 Population All EPP teacher candidates who complete all EPP requirements during the academic year prior to the reporting period.
 Exclusion rules None Acceptable values Positive whole numbers.
 Methodological considerations Results must be disaggregated by race, gender and, ethnicity.
-Relevant teacher candidate completers and standard certified teachers for 2016-2017 reporting are those who completed EPP requirements during the 2015-2016 academic year.
+This indicator was not reported for the 2014-2015 reporting year.
+Relevant teacher candidate completers and standard certified teachers for 2015-2016 reporting are those who completed EPP requirements during the 2014-2015 academic year.
 Example calculation 30 teacher candidates completed all EPP requirements 1 year prior to the current reporting period, 20 of whom earned standard certificates within 1 year.
-The number of EPP completers fully certified within 1 year is 20 and the percentage is calculated as follows: (20/30) × 100 = 67%.
+The number of EPP completers fully certified within 1 year is 20 and the percentage is calculated as follows: $(20/30) \times 100 = 67\%$.
 For an expanded example, see Appendix D.